Wanted: Oil traders who know China, with good heads for liquor

 For state enterprises, the loss of roughly 10 percent of the trading teams at some companies is viewed as inevitable.
 So far the impact has been minimal, but that could change as the newcomers take more of the market.

-Most companies - including BP (BP.L), Royal Dutch Shell (RDSa.L) and Glencore (GLEN.L) - declined to comment on their staff movements.
+Most companies - including BP, Royal Dutch Shell and Glencore - declined to comment on their staff movements.
 New hirees also declined to comment due to the sensitivity of the matter.

 Reporting by Chen Aizhu in BEIJING and Florence Tan in SINGAPORE; Editing by Tom Hogue